 BR-J: Yeah.
-Although I wasn’t very smart when I was younger or vert good at looking outside the bubble we were in.
-Reflecting on it now, one good thing is you don’t see to have as many bands.
+Although I wasn’t very smart when I was younger or very good at looking outside the bubble we were in.
+Reflecting on it now, one good thing is you don’t seem to have as many bands.
 Money isn’t easy to get anymore.
-When we got signed with would’ve been hard to come from Liverpool and not get a record deal.
+When we got signed it would’ve been hard to come from Liverpool and not get a record deal.
 The people who wouldn’t do it for nothing have kind of been weeded out – they’re all estate agents now.
 So you don’t get as many shit bands.
 But then there is so much more pressure on the labels to make money that sometimes decent bands end up in a strange, strange place to try and make it.

 It’s hard for me to say because I love studios, but I think technology has really helped, a lot of great records have come from people just in their bedrooms.
 That’s what music should be.
 Great artists doing their thing.

 BR-J: Exactly, man.
 A Bad Wind Blows in My Heart was recorded in me mum’s house on an iMac, flatpack drum kit and two microphones.
 It’s great.
 Fucking cut out the middle man and spend no money.